sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

 -   `LIVEKIT_URL`: The URL of the LiveKit server.
 This variable is used to connect to the LiveKit server and interact with the video call room.
 -   `roomForm`: A form group that contains the `roomName` and `participantName` fields.
 These fields are used to join a video call room.
 -   `room`: The room object, which represents the video call room.
+-   `localTrack`: The local video track, which represents the user's camera.
+-   `remoteTracksMap`: A map that links track SIDs with `TrackInfo` objects.
+This map is used to store remote tracks and their associated participant identities.

 --8<-- "docs/tutorials/shared/configure-urls.md"